deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16429/index.md

 ![](figures/figures_7_1.png)

-> 🔼 The figure shows the call hierarchy of functions in Pantograph during the execution of a tactic, indicating the Lean 4 monad each function runs in.
+> 🔼 The figure shows the call hierarchy of functions in Pantograph when executing a tactic in Lean 4, illustrating the monad hierarchy involved.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 3: Call hierarchy in Pantograph during the execution of a normal tactic.
 The text on the right indicates the Lean 4 monad each function runs in.